Ogadimma01/Devops_projects/Linux-projects/Linux.md

 * in the image below, I have changed directory from my home directory to another directory in my home dirctory.

 ![new image](Images/cd_command.png)

+* Running the cd command alone takes the user back to their home folder